 Leaf mold is so simple to create and beneficial for your soil.
-Just pile your fall leaves and let them decompose and in time you’ll have this organic soil amendment.
+Just pile up your fall leaves, let them decompose, and in time you’ll have this organic soil amendment.

 Just like homemade compost, creating leaf mold is another way to make use of free, natural resources right in our own yards.

 Over the years we’ve spent a lot of time and energy ridding our gardens of fall leaves.

 For decades it was common to create massive piles of autumn leaves and set bonfires, letting all those dry leaves go up in smoke.

 Eventually, municipalities started offering collection services and we would—and still do—rake, bag, and send away fall leaves—sometimes to landfills, but now more likely to be repurposed as mulch.